koranke/UIFramework/README.md

         hasHeader
 );
 ```
-...followed by a getter method that takes accepts the parameter value.
+...followed by a getter method that takes the parameter value.
 For example...

 ```java
 public Label labelColor(String color) {